xMcacutt/Mul-Ty-Player/Docs/User/User Guide.md

 ## Contact

-If you want to contact me to help support the project, give feedback, provide details of a bug, help with testing, or anything else please reach out to me via discord @mcacutt (Mcacutt#5671).
+If you want to contact me to help support the project, give feedback, provide details of a bug, help with testing, or anything else please reach out to me via discord @mattducky.